The tools in Photoshop CC 2020 provide a variety of ways to perform your edit work process.

-In the image below, the daisy is in its own layer.
+In the image below, the image is in its own layer.

-Select the daisy and select the Move Tool and drag the object to another location in the image.
+Select it and select the Move Tool and drag the object to another location in the image.

 There are several marquee tools that you can use to select a part of an image.

 NOTE: Hold the SHIFT key to add to the selected area, and hold the Option/Alt to subtract from the selected area.